ansible/platform-service-framework/templates/project/README.md

 # Base README for the PROJECT

-# Extra README will be included here.
+# Extra README will be included here a.